 Fixed Rate Mortgages - A fixed interest rate offers a stable monthly interest rate and payment over the life of the loan.
-There are no surprises, and you can select from 15-year or 30-year loan terms to fit your financial goals.
+There are no surprises, and you can select from various loan terms to fit your financial goals.
 The financial stability of a fixed loan comes at a price, however.
 Fixed rate mortgages tend to come at higher rates compared to adjustable rate mortgages.

 Adjustable Rate Mortgages - An adjustable rate mortgage offers a low introductory interest rate that is fixed for a short period (generally five to ten years).
 After this period, the interest rate can adjust up or down depending on the financial index it is attached to.
 The low introductory period of an ARM is typically attractive to buyers with short-term goals for their homes, such as selling or refinancing before the introductory period is over, or buyers who want to qualify for larger loan amounts.

 Choosing the right loan program is essential for your next tip: calculating how much mortgage you can afford.